How Do You Tell Investors Why You Will Beat Your Competitors?

 Your job when you’re presenting to investors is making it easy for investors to understand what your company does.

-You should know more than your competitors do about the competition you are facing.
+You should know more than your investors do about the competition you are facing.
 By making it easy for your investors to understand the competitive landscape by explaining the strengths of your competitors, you will gain your investors confidence and increase your chances of getting an investment.

 For more, read: What If Another Startup Is Doing The Same Thing As You?